Put-in-Bay Church News November 2017 New From Local Churches

 Other contributions to canned foods have come from various community events.
 The pantry had also received financial donations from groups and individuals.
-The current coordinator is Doraine Toms who is assisted by St. Paul’s Outreach Committee.
-They work together to make sure supplies are purchased before the boats stops running and to keep a variety of items on the shelves.
-Doraine has volunteered to coordinate the pantry for six years, prior to that, Gay Pippert Ladd was the coordinator.
-We appreciate all these ladies have done to establish and expand this community resource as well as all of the contributions we’ve received over the years.
+The current coordinator is Doraine Toms, who St. Paul’s Outreach Committee assists.
+They work together to make sure supplies are purchased before the boats stop running and to keep a variety of items on the shelves.
+Doraine has volunteered to coordinate the pantry for six years; prior to that, Gay Pippert Ladd was the coordinator.
+We appreciate all these ladies have done to establish and expand this community resource, as well as all of the contributions we’ve received over the years.

 201st DIOCESAN COUNCIL MEETING-St. Paul’s elected three delegates and three alternates to attend the Diocese of Ohio’s Annual Convention in Cleveland.
 This year’s gathering culminates the 200th Anniversary of the formation of our Diocese.
 The convention will include a festival Eucharist with more than 800 Episcopalians from Ohio attending.
 Presiding Bishop Michael Curry will join the Diocese in Cleveland.
-Kira Hubner, St. Paul’s Senior Warden will join 84 other Senior Wardens and all diocesan Clergy for a lunch honoring the work of our parishes as we seek to share the Gospel in all places.
+Kira Hubner, St. Paul’s Senior Warden, will join 84 other Senior Wardens and all diocesan Clergy for lunch, honoring the work of our parishes as we seek to share the Gospel in all places.

 Mella Davies served as the Bicentennial Missioner, coordinating several special 200s at Put-in-Bay.
 She and all the other church missioners will be recognized at the convention.
-St. Paul’s met the challenge, too, with things to honor the 200th by collecting and distributing 200 pairs of socks to a homeless shelter, gathering 200 cups of pull tabs for Ronald McDonald House in Cleveland, collecting 200 pill bottles for the Diocesan Mission in Belize which grew 10 fold – we sent over 2000 pill bottles!
-The parish distributed 200 bottles of water at the Put-in-Bay graduation and the youth who attend Diner Days at the church gave 200 bees to Bellwether Farm in Wakeman.
+St. Paul’s met the challenge, too, with things to honor the 200th by collecting and distributing 200 pairs of socks to a homeless shelter, gathering 200 cups of pull tabs for Ronald McDonald House in Cleveland, collecting 200 pill bottles for the Diocesan Mission in Belize which grew tenfold – we sent over 2000 pill bottles!
+The parish distributed 200 bottles of water at the Put-in-Bay graduation, and the youth attending Diner Days gave 200 bees to Bellwether Farm in Wakeman.

 One is an important resolution on our Diocesan Commitment Racial Reconciliation which outlines the expectation for our leader’s anti-racism training and encourages all Episcopalians to attend as well.
 Rev. Staley was one of several people who drafted this resolution.
 The second resolution is the annual clergy compensation resolution which recommends maintaining current compensation in 2018 (no COLA increases).
 Several of our delegates will also be part of the convention choir.
-Our delegates are all proud to be representing St. Paul’s Episcopal Church this year.
+Our delegates are proud to represent St. Paul’s Episcopal Church this year.

-South Bass Island Thanksgiving Service will be at Mother of Sorrows at 6:30 p.m., on Monday, Nov 20th.
+South Bass Island Thanksgiving Service will be at Mother of Sorrows at 6:30 p.m. on Monday, Nov 20th.
 This tradition has taken place on South Bass Island since the mid-1800s.
-Mother Mary from, St. Paul Episcopal Church will be assisting with the service.
+Mother Mary from St. Paul Episcopal Church will be assisting with the service.
 Pastor Jim from St. John at the Bay Lutheran Church has been invited.
 All folks from South Island are WELCOME.
 See you on the 20th.
 See the Island Calendar for dates and times of church services